luca-viola/batchgpt/README.md

 # BATCHGPT

-BATCHGPT is a quick and easy command line utility to use chatgpt in scripts, mainly for text transformationtask, or for applying prompts to groups of line in a file for batch processing avoid context token limitations.
+BATCHGPT is a quick and easy command line utility to use chatgpt in scripts, mainly for text transformation tasks, or for  applying prompts to groups of line in a file for batch processing.
+Its main reason to be is avoiding context size limitations for tokens on larger files, calling the OpenAI chatgpt APIs in chunks of text and storing the result in an output file.

+The script implements retrying strategies when chatgpt answers with errors for API rate limits, or API errors that ask _to try again later_.
+In those cases, the script will resubmit the current chunk of lines until it gets processed by chatgpt.

 ```
 $ batchgpt.py -h
 usage: batchgpt.py [-h] [-i FILENAME] [-l LINES] [-1] [-f PROMPT_FILE] [-k KEY] [-r ROLE]